CowardlyBattleCat/intro-web-scraping/README.md

 ##### Google Colab

-We'll use google collab as our editor.
+We'll use [google colab](https://colab.research.google.com/) as our editor.
 It comes preinstalled with everything we need, including the 4 modules mentioned above!

 ## Lets scrape data from the web!